 Ph.D.
 (History, City University of New York, 2006)

 Professor Penrose specializes in the History of Gender and Sexuality in Ancient Greek, Hellenistic, and South Asian contexts.
-His book, Postcolonial Amazons: Female Masculinity and Courage in Ancient Greek and Sanskrit Literature, was published by Oxford University Press in 2016.
-He has also published a number of articles and essays on homoeroticism and gender in the ancient world.
-Professor Penrose teaches the Introduction to LGBTQ+ Studies: History and Culture, the History of Sexuality, and a course on Warrior Women in History that explores constructions of female masculinity in a number of cultural contexts, in addition to a number of other history courses.
+He is the author of Postcolonial Amazons: Female Masculinity and Courage in Ancient Greek and Sanskrit Literature (Oxford, 2016).
+He has also published a number of articles and essays on homoeroticism, gender, and disability in the premodern period as well as in later receptions of the ancient world.

 Nathian Shae Rodriguez